Fresh heatwave spell in Delhi from Friday | Science-Environment

 - India

-The maximum temperature in Delhi is likely to hover around the 40-degree mark on Wednesday and start increasing thereafter as moisture-carrying easterly winds make way for hot and dry westerlies.
+The maximum temperature at the Safdarjung Observatory, Delhi's base station, rose to 41.4 degrees Celsius on Wednesday and is predicted to touch the 43-degree mark on May 12 as moisture-carrying easterly winds make way for hot and dry westerlies.
 The minimum temperature settled at 28 degrees Celsius, three notches more than normal.

+The automatic weather station in Najafgarh recorded a maximum temperature of 43.3 degrees Celsius.
+Jafarpur and Mungeshpur recorded a high of 42.7 degrees Celsius.

 A fresh heatwave spell was predicted over Delhi from Sunday, but easterly winds prevailing in the national capital under the impact of Cyclone Asani shielded the city against it.
-The heatwave spell is likely to start on Friday, according to the India Meteorological Department (IMD).
+The heatwave spell from Friday may see the mercury soaring to 44 degrees Celsius, according to the India Meteorological Department (IMD).

 Back-to-back patchy rain, thunderstorms, and strong winds had provided some respite from the intense heat last week.